defra-design/aqie-design-history/app/posts/private-beta/sprint-nine.md

 ## What we focused on in sprint 9

 As a team in sprint nine, we agreed the main points to focus on were:

 * improving the health messaging based on feedback from the UKHSA
 * prioritising statutory pollutants and messaging around air pollution to set the story
-* using Rural-Urban classifications and historic data to dispel air pollution myths in a user's chosen area e.g. I live the countryside why do I need ot worry?
+* using Rural-Urban classifications and historic data to dispel air pollution myths in a user’s chosen area, for example, I live in the countryside, why do I need to worry?
-* displaying the last pubished annual means for each statutory pollutant for that given area
+* displaying the last published annual means for each statutory pollutant for that given area

 ### Health advice

-Write stuff about why you changed the this
+After consulting with the UKHSA and our colleagues in AQIS, we decided to replace the health information for individual pollutants with a single, comprehensive section addressing ‘air pollution.’
+This approach recognises that air comprises varying concentrations of numerous pollutants, and focusing on a single pollutant could detract from understanding the overall impact of the remaining pollutants.

 ![Health advice](../../images/sprint-nine/health-advice.png "")